The Rosary (1931 film)

 The Rosary is a 1931 British drama film directed by Guy Newall and starring Margot Grahame, Elizabeth Allan and Leslie Perrins.
 It was shot at Twickenham Studios in London.
 The film's sets were designed by the art director James A. Carter.
 It was released as an independent first feature, despite being produced by a company that generally concentrated on quota quickies.

-Synopsis
+Plot

 A woman takes the blame for a murder accidentally committed by her half-sister.